This private collection forms the heart of the Library.

 Since the Library's inauguration, some twelve thousand books have been acquired — or donated by benefactors — including an excellent selection of contemporary authors (some signed) and works from the Irish Literary Revival period (late 19th and early 20th centuries), as well as older Irish books, imprints and collections acquired from distinguished scholars.

-The Princess Grace Irish Library holds a collection of over 8,000 volumes of Irish works of all periods, generally first editions including rare examples of the 19th-century antiquarian and literary revival titles rare editions with some emphasis on the publications of the Irish Literary Revival (1892-1920).
+The Library holds volumes of Irish works from all periods.
+Some first editions include rare examples of the 19th-century antiquarian and Irish Literary Revival titles.

-Hundreds of new books are added each year - contemporary poetry, fiction and drama, scholarly monographs and general works (including key reference works and leading illustrated publications) - ensure that the Library caters to the current reader as well as to the scholarly researcher.
+New books are added each year - contemporary poetry, fiction and drama, scholarly monographs and general works (including key reference works and leading illustrated publications) – to ensure that we cater to the modern reader as well as to the scholarly researcher.